 - Check to see if your credit-card offers warranty protection on purchases made with the card.

-With this in mind, when my household bought new kitchen appliances we passed up the warranty for the oven.
+When my household bought new kitchen appliances we passed up the warranty for the oven.
 We got it for the refrigerator because its ice machine and other features will get heavy use and could require pricey repairs.

 3. Filing cabinet